dev-academy-programme/orientation---Archived/installation/README.md

 ### Terminal

+At present, we recommend you try a terminal client called [Babun](https://babun.github.io).
+This is quite a similar way of working to the Mac and Linux terminals, and will allow you to follow most of Phase 0 without installing other software.

 If you're running a recent version of Windows 10 you may be able to use Bash for Windows.
 Here's [a guide](http://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/) to getting it working.

 Otherwise, we recommend using the terminal that comes with Git for Windows, Git BASH (see below), which at least lets you execute most of the basic commands.